krzysztoffiok/c_elegans_fitness/README.md

 Other dependecies are described in (https://github.com/matterport/Mask_RCNN), and are met e.g. by [Google Colaboratory](https://colab.research.google.com) most of the time.<br/>

+Datasets with bounding box annotations and precise instance segmentation masks used for training and evaluation of the model are provided in .zip files in the "datasets" folder.
+It is advised to unpack them at the same level as .py files.<br/>

 ## Example results are presented below:<br/>

 <img src="https://github.com/krzysztoffiok/c_elegans_fitness/blob/master/example_results/result_K03_2.jpg" width=640 height=512><br/>